Shinkansen Henkei Robo Shinkalion

 Shinkansen Henkei Robo Shinkalion (新幹線変形ロボ シンカリオン, Shinkansen Henkei Robo Shinkarion) is a Japanese toy franchise created by Takara Tomy, in association with the Japan Railways Group.
-It is a spin-off of the long-running Plarail model train franchise, with the toys first launched back at March 16, 2015.
-An anime adaptation by OLM aired in all JNN stations in Japan from January 2018 to June 2019.
+It is a spin-off of the long-running Plarail model train franchise which first launched in 2015.
+An anime adaptation by OLM aired on all JNN stations in Japan from January 2018 to June 2019.
 A second anime titled Shinkansen Henkei Robo Shinkalion Z aired from April 2021 to March 2022 on TV Tokyo.
 A third anime by Signal.MD and Production I.G titled Shinkalion: Change the World premiered in April 2024 and concluded in February 2025.

 Plot

 Shinkalion THE ANIMATION

 Several incidents of monster attacks from a mysterious group named Kitoralsus appeared suddenly in Japan after the appearance of the mysterious Black Shinkansen.
 In response, a secret organization called Shinkansen Ultra Evolution Institute was established in order to investigate the Black Shinkansen and its relations to the attacks using Shinkalions, bullet trains that turn into giant robots.
 However one day, Hayato Hayasugi, a young grade schooler who is a big railfan due to his father being a member of staff at the Railway Museum, accidentally got involved in the recent attack by the monsters and discovered his father's secret working with the Shinkansen Ultra Evolution Institute.
 Hayato shows a surprising amount of aptitude as a Shinkalion driver, based on him using a training application on his father's tablet that he mistook for a mobile game.
 Despite initial concerns from the adult members of the organization about having children as drivers, Hayato joins several other kids in using Shinkalions to willingly fight against the threat of the Kitoralsus.